sosiristseng/blog-hugo-codeit/content/posts/devops/hugo-setup.md

 ```

 {{< admonition type=note >}}
-You'll need to modify the `HUGO_BASE_URL` entry in `.gitlab-ci.yml` to your domain for the website to build properly.
+You need to modify the `HUGO_BASE_URL` entry in `.gitlab-ci.yml` to your domain for the website to build properly.
 {{< /admonition >}}

-The major benefit of hosting on GitLab is that there are more [custom domains](https://docs.gitlab.com/ee/user/project/pages/custom_domains_ssl_tls_certification/) and [access levels](https://docs.gitlab.com/ee/user/project/pages/pages_access_control.html).
+The major pro GitLab pages is that there are more [custom domains](https://docs.gitlab.com/ee/user/project/pages/custom_domains_ssl_tls_certification/) and [access levels](https://docs.gitlab.com/ee/user/project/pages/pages_access_control.html).
 You can internalize your website , requiring logging in to an approved account to visit.

-##

 ## See also